Mi-Lan/FinAnalyzer/README.md

 ### Core Features

-**1. Automated Data Ingestion**
+**1. Automated Data Ingestion & Storage**

-- Python-based data adapter with FMP API integration
+- Python-based data adapter with FMP API integration.
+- **Persistent Storage**: Asynchronously fetches and stores financial data in a PostgreSQL database, performing an "upsert" to merge new data with existing records for a complete, consolidated view.
+- **High-Throughput Processing**: Includes an `AsyncProcessor` to handle concurrent data ingestion and retrieval for multiple stock tickers.
-- Pydantic validation and error handling
+- Pydantic validation and an enhanced parser for robust data cleaning, validation, and error recovery.
-- Rate limiting and transport abstraction
+- Rate limiting and transport abstraction with Redis caching.
-- Configurable data sources and normalization
+- Configurable data sources and normalization.

 **2. Modern Frontend Architecture**